PredictiveScienceLab/pysmc/README.md

 pysmc
 =====

-Sequential Monte Carlo working on top of pymc
+Sequential Monte Carlo working on top of pymc.

+The complete documentation can be found here: http://ebilionis.github.io/pysmc/